-Mitchell’s getaway is a cabin built in 1980 located on a remote 40 acres.
+Mitchell’s getaway is a cabin built in 1980, located on a remote 40 acres.
 His property is not near power or utilities, so it is considered “off-grid”.
 The cabin’s only light source is powered by propane, not electricity.
 Mitchell drilled a water well on the property that needed power to pump water to the cabin.
 He also needed electricity to use his satellite Internet connection in order to manage his business remotely.
-Since his property is considered remote, solar electricity was the obvious choice.
+Since his property is considered remote, an off-grid solar power system was the obvious choice.

 Our team member, Luis consulted with Mitchell about his power requirements.
 Luis designed a tailored solar system for Mitchell that included an inverter, a charge controller, solar panels and lithium batteries.
 The solar system was perfect for his power needs and he was able to install the system itself.

 Actual specifications of Mitchell’s system are mentioned further down the page.